Cynthia-Wairimu/Cynthia-Wairimu/README.md

 ---

 ### 🌟 About Me
-- 🔭 Currently working on: MIT Emerging Talent Computer Science and Data Science Program.
+- 🔭 Currently working on: **MIT Emerging Talent Computer Science and Data Science Program.**
-- 🌱 Learning: Python for Data Science.
+- 🌱 Learning: **Data Science, Cloud Computing, and Advanced Python Techniques**
-- 💡 Interested in: Coding Projects.
+- 💡 Interested in: **AI, Automation, and Scalable Software Development**
-- 🎯 Goal: Become a professional Data Scientist.
+- 🎯 Goal: **To contribute to impactful open-source projects**
-- ⚡ Fun fact: I’ve explored 10 countries and counting! 🌍
+- ⚡ Fun fact: **I’ve explored 10 countries and counting! 🌍**

 ---